Marketing

 IE 4410Industrial Engineering Design3

-IE 4520Introduction To Systems Engineering And Analysis3
+IE 4520Introduction To Systems Engineering and Analysis3

 IE 4700Systems Engineering and Project Management3

-IE 4810e-Commerce Systems Engineering3
+IE 4810Industrial Internet Of Things (IIOT) Systems Engineering3

 IE 4830Data Mining3